 Separation anxiety in dogs is far too common.
 It is one of the most common issues that we work with.
-Dog separation anxiety is a concern because it is an issue that rarely solves itself.
+Dog separation anxiety is a concern because it is an issue that rarely solves itself — you need the right dog trainer to help.
+Contact our experts to learn how we can help!

 Dogs are pack animals by nature and since they are not wild, they treat their family as their “pack.”
 When a member of their pack leaves, they become extremely worried and anxious.
 For a dog to cope with this anxiety, they often times turn to becoming destructive or partaking in other stress relieving habits.
-At Greenville Dog Wizard, we will train your dog to gain the confidence they need to not feel anxious when you are gone.
+At Greenville Dog Wizard, our dog trainers will help your companion gain the confidence they need to not feel anxious when you are gone.

 Typical Signs of Separation Anxiety in Dogs